-NTEU's proposed regulation lawfully extends protection against prohibited personnel practices.
+A. NTEU's proposed regulation lawfully extends protection against prohibited personnel practices.
 Federal statute provides those protections, as relevant here, to competitive service employees, to career appointees in the Senior Executive Service and to many excepted service employees.
 5 U.S.C. § 2302(a)(2)(B).

-NTEU's proposal covers two categories of excepted service employees who do not have statutory protections against prohibited personnel practices.
-See id. § 2302(a)(2)(B)(i), (ii).
+NTEU's proposal covers two categories of excepted service employees who do not have statutory protections against prohibited personnel practices: those whose position (a) is of a confidential, policy-determining, policy-making, or policy-advocating character, or (b) is excluded from the competitive service by a President based on a determination that such exclusion is necessary and warranted by conditions of good administration.
+See id. § 2302(a)(2)(B)(i)-(ii).

-Nothing restricts CBP from extending protections against prohibited personnel practices to additional groups of employees.
-CBP has broad authority to promulgate regulations, as long as it acts reasonably and does not contravene a clear statutory directive.
+Nothing restricts CFPB from extending protection against prohibited personnel practices to additional groups of employees.
+CFPB has broad authority to promulgate regulations, as long as it acts reasonably and does not contravene a clear statutory directive.
 See Chevron, U.S.A., Inc. v.
 NRDC, Inc., 467 U.S. 837, 842-43 (1984).

 Indeed, the last administration explicitly ordered the expansion of prohibited personnel practice protections to the very category of excepted service employees that NTEU's proposal covers.
-President

-Trump created a new schedule of excepted service employees in Executive Order 13957 (Schedule F), which was later rescinded by Executive Order 14003.
+President Trump created a new schedule of excepted service employees in Executive Order No. 13957 (Schedule F), which was later rescinded by Executive Order No. 14003.
 Employees in the new Schedule F would not have had the statutory protections of 5 U.S.C. § 2302.
 See 5 U.S.C. § 2302(a)(2)(B).
 But the President specifically directed agencies to "establish rules to prohibit the same personnel practices prohibited by section 2302(b) of title 5, United States Code, with respect to any employee or applicant for employment in Schedule F of the excepted service."
 Exec.
-Order 13957, sec.
-6. And at least some agencies began drafting prohibited personnel practice regulations consistent with the Order before it was rescinded.
+Order No. 13957, Sec.
+6. And at least some agencies began drafting prohibited personnel practice regulations consistent with the Order before it was rescinded.1